rmnotes/react-native-maps-demo-polygon-circle/README.md

 Styling of Polygon and Cirlce works consistently correct on GoogleMaps 2.5.0, 2.6.0 and 2.7.0, but does not work (after initial render) on any tested version from 3.0.3 to 3.5.0.

+There is a [Workaround](https://github.com/react-native-community/react-native-maps/issues/3025#issuecomment-538345230) to ensure correct rendering by using `setNativeProps`.
+It can be enabled/disabled by clicking on the lower left button.
+This workaround *appears* to work on all GoogleMaps v3.+ variants, as long as the wrapper component sets any property that is used in any visible element.

 # Forcing a correct render

 Sometimes the first rendering is correct.
 Often not.